Introduction

 Circulation, Aging, and Structural Vulnerability

 The health of the nail matrix depends on adequate peripheral circulation — the delivery of oxygen, amino acids, minerals, and hormonal signals through the capillary network of the nail bed.
-Reduced peripheral blood flow, which becomes more common with aging, cardiovascular conditions, diabetes, and sedentary lifestyle, can impair matrix function and produce nails that are thinner, more brittle, slower-growing, and more susceptible to structural abnormalities.
+Reduced peripheral blood flow, which becomes more common after 40 and is further influenced by cardiovascular conditions, diabetes, and sedentary lifestyle, can impair matrix function and produce nails that are thinner, more brittle, slower-growing, and more susceptible to structural abnormalities.

-Structural vulnerability also increases with age.
+Structural vulnerability also increases in this window.
 The cuticle seal may become less effective, the nail bed attachment may weaken (predisposing to onycholysis), and the slower growth rate means that damage takes longer to grow out.
-These factors collectively increase the susceptibility of aging nails to fungal colonization — a connection explored in our guide on What Causes Nail Fungus.
+These factors collectively increase the susceptibility of aging nails to fungal colonization — a connection explored in our guides on What Causes Nail Fungus and how it spreads from nail to nail.

 Related Reading